Joellekjx/fypproject/trial-react-big-calendar/README.md

 20. After uploading to the backend, your frontend again needs to be able to view the uploaded item
 21. 8/3/20: ~~How to access the item once you pull from backend?
 Blob?
 What about the name?
 Privacy issue need to make sure we don't get the converted 'name'~~
 22. PDF View needs clean up (make dialog size a bit bigger to fit better.
 And have better looking buttons in the pdf viewer + change position of close button to top right corner)
+23. 12/3/20: ~~Need to incorporate docx viewer~~
-23. Need to incorporate docx viewer and finally img viewer
+24. Need to incorporate img viewer